Drip Tips vs Standard Mouthpieces – Complete Guide

 What This Means for Your Device Selection

-Most modern tanks and atomisers use removable mouthpieces that follow standard sizing conventions.
-This means you can usually replace them with compatible alternatives from different manufacturers.
+Most modern tanks and atomisers use removable mouthpieces that follow standard sizing conventions, meaning you can usually replace them with compatible alternatives from different manufacturers.

-To determine if your device has a removable mouthpiece, try gently pulling or twisting the top piece.
+To determine whether your device has a removable mouthpiece, gently pull or twist the top piece.
 If it comes off easily, you likely have a standard 510 or 810 connection that accepts replacement options.

 Devices with built-in mouthpieces limit your customisation options but often cost less initially.
 Pod systems often utilise built-in designs, whereas larger tank systems typically feature removable mouthpieces.